Olexandr29/eCommerce/README.md

 Steps:
 1. Click the "Cancel" button.
 Expected Result:
-The user is redirected back to the cart page (/cart.html).
+The user is redirected back to the inventory page (/inventory.html).